OctoPrint/plugins.octoprint.org/_plugins/printwatch.md

 - 🔥 Turning off the Extruder Heat
 - ⚙ Customized actions created by the user

-PrintWatch saves time and material while also giving you peace of mind that your 3D print is printing properly.
+### How safe is it?

+printpal.io only uses top of the line cloud compute providers that follow the strictest security standards to ensure that our system is safe for you to use.
+PrintWatch servers comply to all of the leading industry standards, including, but not limited to:
+- SSL/TLS encryption
+- Zero-Trust
+- GDPR compliance
+- DDOS protection
+- WAF/PCI DSS 3.2 Compliance

+### Features and roadmap
 In addition to detecting defects, PrintWatch has an Anomaly Detection model running in the background that can detect slight changes or anomalies for printers in your fleet.
 Get notified early and schedule maintenance for the problematic printer, reducing downtime and costs.
 PrintWatch's Web App allows you to remotely view and manage all of your printers from anywhere in the world.
 Current features include:

 - Real-time defect detection